rust-lang/rustc-dev-guide/src/appendix/background.md

 [rice]: https://en.wikipedia.org/wiki/Rice%27s_theorem

-Generally, in dataflow analyses, if a block has multiple parents (like (C) in our example), its dataflow value will be some function of all it's parents (and of course, what happens in (C)).
+Generally, in dataflow analyses, if a block has multiple parents (like (C) in our example), its dataflow value will be some function of all its parents (and of course, what happens in (C)).
 Which function we use depends on the analysis we are doing.